 Try the following:

 - Read electronic materials online: When your instructor makes course materials available electronically, read them online.
 Sometimes instructors prefer that you bring printed copies of materials to class for collaborative study; if you're not sure, ask your instructor.

-- Use electronic storage: Store files in cloud storage (using Box, for example) or central systems (such as My Workspace in Oncourse).
+- Use electronic storage: Store files in cloud storage (using Box, for example) or central systems (such as Canvas Files).
 You can also email documents to yourself as attachments and save them to your personal device.
 For more, see At IU, what options do I have for storing files?

 - Copy documents to your handheld device: If you need documents available when you can't access the Internet, copy them to your tablet, e-reader, or smartphone for easy access.

-- Submit assignments electronically: Ask instructors to accept assignments electronically (e.g., via Oncourse, Box, or email).
+- Submit assignments electronically: Ask instructors if they accept assignments electronically (e.g., via Canvas, Box, or email).

 - View document properties: Before printing a document, be sure to preview it, and verify that the page count is correct.
 This prevents printing unwanted blank pages, which can result from inserted page breaks or from directly printing web pages.